GW campus with leaves changing

 • Paw Protectors

-• Disposable pad where the service animal can sit/rest during class period.
+• Disposable pad where the service animal can sit/rest during the class period.

-Considerations for Service Animal Handler Safety Planning in Lab:
+Considerations for Service Animal Handler Safety Planning in the Lab:

 • It is important to consider the specific work or task that the service animal provides during the lab, the possible exposure to hazardous chemicals and procedures, and the safety of other students in the laboratory.